-Beginning with the 2003 TUSCS-CPS both every day and some-day current smokers who smoked at least 12 days in the last 30 days were asked about attempts to try to quit smoking lasting at least one day, including characteristics of the attempt(s).
+Beginning with the 2003 TUS-CPS, both every-day and some-day current smokers who smoked at least 12 days in the last 30 days were asked about attempts to try to quit smoking lasting at least one day, including characteristics of the attempt(s).
 We asked those some-days smokers smoking less than 12 days during the past 30 days whether during the past 12 months, they had TRIED to QUIT smoking COMPLETELY (Da).
-Previous to 2001-02, only every day smokers were asked these questions on the TUS-CPS, and in 2001-02 all current cigarette smokers (both every-day and some-day) were asked these questions.
+Before 2001-02, only every-day smokers were asked these questions on the TUS-CPS, and in 2001-02 all current cigarette smokers (both every-day and some-day) were asked these questions.